National Professional Qualifications

-OUR NPQS ARE DESIGNED AND DELIVERED IN PARTNERSHIP WITH THE TEACHER DEVELOPMENT TRUST
+OUR FULLY FUNDED NPQs ARE DESIGNED AND DELIVERED IN PARTNERSHIP WITH THE TEACHER DEVELOPMENT TRUST, THE LEAD PROVIDER.

-National Professional Qualifications (NPQs) are the most widely recognised qualifications in the education sector for current and aspiring leaders and are accredited by the Department for Education (DfE).
+National Professional Qualifications (NPQs) are the most widely recognised qualifications in the education sector for current and aspiring leaders and are accredited and fully funded by the Department for Education (DfE).
 NPQs are open to all teachers and leaders in schools in England and Wales.
 NPQs were reformed in 2021 and are now an exciting and prestigious suite of professional qualifications, significantly different to previous NPQs.
 We offer 8 NPQs at two starting points, November and February - see below for details.

 Unity Teaching School Hub will be delivering the full suite of new and reformed National Professional Qualifications in partnership with our Lead Provider, Teacher Development Trust (TDT).

 What is the relationship between the Lead Provider (TDT), the DfE and the Delivery Partner (Unity Teaching School Hub)?